phucthichlai/Andy-Portfolio/README.md

-# Data Project Portfolio :bar_chart:
+# Data Analyst Portfolio :bar_chart:

 I am sharing a summary of my 5-month self-taught journey to enter the Data market as a Data Analyst.